learn-co-curriculum/phase-0-git-version-control-introduction/README.md

 ## Introduction

 Let's imagine we're in the job market.
-We're going to apply for a job and we're going to write a very simple text-based resume and store it in the file `my- resume-January-2017.txt`.
+We're going to apply for a job and we're going to write a very simple text-based resume and store it in the file `my-resume-January-2017.txt`.

 We apply for the job, and we get it (congratulations!).
 We leave that resume file with other downloaded cat GIFs, receipts, and emails on our desktop for a